xnarcos/Audiophile/README.md

 # How to Use:

+Add ffmpeg.exe path in script before using.

+Run the Script.

 Select your desired YouTube URL(s) for audio extraction.

 Choose the library source you'd like to use - Pytube, Youtube_dl, or yt_dlp.